abunashir/analog-bridge-ruby/README.md

 ### Retrieve all customers

-Analog Bridge provides an interface to retrieve all your customers very easily, to retrieve all of your customers, you can use
+Analog Bridge provides an interface to retrieve all your customers very easily.
+To retrieve all of your customers, you can use

 ```ruby
 AnalogBridge::Customer.list(limit: 20, offset: 100)